shtyler/datagenerator/README.md

 ## Run on Local
 If you don't want to set up the SQL Executor to generate the code you can render the templates on the local machine using Ruby.
-Update the `param_definitions/LDM.json` with your LDM and the script `/run/RunLiquid.rb` to render required template and then simply run the script `jruby run/RunLiquid.rb`.
+Update the `datagen/param_definitions/LDM.json` with your LDM, update the script `run_local.rb` to render required template and then simply run the script `jruby run_local.rb`.
 It will generate the SQL which you can then use in the ADS.